Substructure Definition

 NLSPRINGDAMPERS

-table represents a spring-damper system and has 2N + 3 entries, where N is the number of points on the definition table of the non-linear spring/damper.
-The first entry represents the ID number of the system (used in theSUBCONSTRAINTS
+table represents a spring-damper system and has 2N + 2 entries, where N is the number of points on the definition table of the non-linear spring/damper.
+The first entry represents the ID number of the system (to be used in theSUBCONSTRAINTS

 If ‘damp’ is selected, then QBlade expects the definition table to consist of velocity (in m/s or rad/s) and damping (in N(m/s) or Nm/(rad/s)) entries.